Kristine A. Culp

 PhD (University of Chicago)

-Her essays have addressed protest and resistance as theological themes, feminist and womanist theologies, liberal and humanist strands of the Reformed tradition, the use of fiction in theological thinking, pilgrimage as a theological theme, and “experience” in contemporary theology.
-She is the editor of The Responsibility of the Church for Society and Other Essays by H. Richard Niebuhr (2008), which collected Niebuhr’s various writings on ecclesiology and Christian community.
-She serves as a member of the Faith and Order Commission of the World Council of Churches.
+Her essays have addressed feminist and womanist theologies; liberal and humanist strands of the Reformed tradition; the thought of Simone de Beauvoir, H. Richard Niebuhr, and John Calvin; fiction and visual art as resources and analogues in theological thinking; protest and resistance as theological themes; pilgrimage in theology and practice; and “experience” in contemporary theology.
+She is the author of Vulnerability and Glory: A Theological Account (Westminster John Knox, 2010), one of the first theological works to connect multidisciplinary conversations about environmental and economic vulnerability with theological anthropology and sociality.
+She is the editor of The Responsibility of the Church for Society and Other Essays by H. Richard Niebuhr (2008), which collected Niebuhr’s essays about ecclesiology and communities of faith.
+She is a member of the Faith and Order Commission of the World Council of Churches.